BIOMETRIC IMPRESSIONS CORPORATION’S

 BioMetric Impressions Corporation’s acquisition, preservation and exchange of fingerprints is authorized under 28 U.S.C.
 534, et seq.
 BioMetric Impressions Corporation’s retention policy is further governed in part by 740 ILCS 14/1, et seq. commonly known as the Illinois Biometric Information Privacy Act* (“BIPA”).
 Additional regulations and supplemental authorities include Federal statutes, State statutes, including Pub.
 L. 92-544, Presidential Executive Orders, and State and Federal regulations.

-BIPA provides definitions of the terms contained within this retention policy (the “Policy”), unless otherwise documented within this Policy:
+BIPA provides definitions of certain terms contained within this retention policy (the “Policy”), unless otherwise defined within this Policy:

 (1) “Biometric identifier” means a retina or iris scan, fingerprint, voiceprint, or scan of hand or face geometry.
 Biometric identifiers do not include writing samples, written signatures, photographs, human biological samples used for valid scientific testing or screening, demographic data, tattoo descriptions, or physical descriptions such as height, weight, hair color, or eye color.
 Biometric identifiers do not include donated organs, tissues, or parts as defined in the Illinois Anatomical Gift Act or blood or serum stored on behalf of recipients or potential recipients of living or cadaveric transplants and obtained or stored by a federally designated organ procurement agency.
 Biometric identifiers do not include biological materials regulated under the Genetic Information Privacy Act.
 Biometric identifiers do not include information captured from a patient in a health care setting or information collected, used, or stored for health care treatment, payment, or operations under the federal Health Insurance Portability and Accountability Act of 1996.
 Biometric identifiers do not include an X-ray, roentgen process, computed tomography, MRI, PET scan, mammography, or other image or film of the human anatomy used to diagnose, prognose, or treat an illness or other medical condition or to further validate scientific testing or screening.